Australia moving 2,000 people from powerful cyclone's path

 Gunner said the decision to evacuate the communities in the cyclone's path was due to their remoteness.

-Almost 1,000 residents had been evacuated by late Thursday from the towns of Groote Eylandt and nearby Numbulwar, Gunner said.
+Almost 1,000 people by late Thursday had left the towns of Groote Eylandt and nearby Numbulwar, Gunner said.
 Most of Borroloola's 900 residents were expected to be evacuated, along with several smaller communities.
 Most would be housed in temporary accommodations in Darwin, Gunner said.

+Australian air force Hercules' aircraft, along with helicopters, buses and cars were being used to transport evacuees to Darwin and nearby Katherine, with sleeping areas set up in buildings on local fairgrounds, Smith said.
+Steps were being taken to ensure indigenous cultural protocols were respected and tribal languages used.

+It's the largest pre-cyclone evacuation in Northern Territory history, and the largest cyclone-related exodus since Cyclone Tracy hit Darwin in 1974, killing 71 people and forcing 30,000 to flee the city.

 Trevor earlier crossed the Cape York peninsula in northern Queensland state, causing flooding, closing roads and knocking out power.
 No fatalities have been recorded.